 We appreciate that feeding ducks has long been a popular activity for visitors.
 But as with the Sydney and Melbourne Botanic Gardens, we've put this measure in place to improve the overall experience for visitors and, ultimately, to protect the wildlife that frequents the Botanic Gardens of South Australia.

-Bats - officially known as Grey-headed flying foxes - have made Botanic Park home since 2010.
+Grey-headed flying foxes have made Botanic Park home since 2010.

-Visitors to Botanic Park are being reminded not to handle bats and be mindful especially around Speakers' Corner.
+Visitors to Botanic Park are reminded not to handle the flying foxes and be mindful of them, especially around Speakers' Corner.